Hari-Nagarajan/fairgame/README.md

 * `asin_groups` indicates the number of ASIN groups you want to use.
 * `asin_list_x` list of ASINs for products you want to purchase.
 You must locate these for the products you want, use the links above to get started.
     * The first time an item from list "x" is in stock and under its associated reserve, it will purchase it.
+FairGame will continue to loop through the other lists until it purchases one item from each (unless the `--single-shot` option is enabled, in which case it stops after the first purchase).
     * If the purchase is successful, the bot will not buy anything else from list "x".
     * Use sequential numbers for x, starting from 1. x can be any integer from 1 to 18,446,744,073,709,551,616
 * `reserve_min_x` set a minimum limit to consider for purchasing an item.
 If a seller has a listing for a 700 dollar